sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-2.md

 ```

 We are going to use ** [google-api-python-client](https://developers.google.com/api-client-library/python/)** library for interacting to our bigquery APIs.
-Our main program look like which in turn make bigquery API calls.

 We are building service object by calling our API name and version supported by API.
 In this case we are using **`bigquery`** with version **`v2`**.
-This service object will be used to make tables related operation as of now we are going to **`insert`** a http call to make table.
+This service object will be used to make tables related operation.
+As of now we are going to use **`insert`** function to make table.

 **`GoogleCredentials.get_application_default()`** will read the credentials stored in my system.
 Either you need to export a variable mentioned in reference with service account key or you setup an google SDK which will store default credentials inside your home directory.